gravitational/careers/jobs/fullstack.md

 ## Requirements

-* Ability to work in the U.S., Europe or Canada without a visa.
+* Ability to work in the US, Canada, Australia, England, Ireland, or Poland without a visa.
 * Experience with JavaScript, TypeScript, and React
 * [Web security](https://developer.mozilla.org/en-US/docs/Web/Security) experience is a plus.